chase-moskal/webp-hero/README.md

 		</script>
 		```

 - **option B — use webp-hero's commonjs modules in your application**

-	- you'll be familiar with this 'ol technique if you're producing your own application
-	bundles via browserify or webpack
+	you'll be familiar with this 'ol technique if you're producing your own application bundles via browserify or webpack.
-	- if you want to support old browsers like ie11, you might want to include your own polyfills or use `webp-hero/dist-cjs/polyfills.js`
+	if you want to support old browsers like ie11, you might want to include your own polyfills or use `webp-hero/dist-cjs/polyfills.js`

 	1. install the webp-hero npm package